axelhahn/cronwrapper/docs/20_Usage/10_Cronwrapper.md

 # Introduction

-The cronwrapper.sh is a script to wrap your cronjob.
+The cronwrapper.sh is a script to wrap your (existing) cronjob.

 It does a few small and helpful things: